Ministerial Intervention Australian Migration Lawyers

 Meet Daniel Moya, Your Ministerial Intervention Lawyer

 Moya Migration Law is led by Principal Lawyer Daniel Moya, who personally guides clients through the complex Ministerial Intervention request process.
-With over two decades in Australian migration law since 2002, Daniel offers expert strategic advice for these unique, discretionary matters.
+With over two decades in Australian migration law since 2002, Daniel offers expert strategic advice for these highly specific, discretionary matters.

-Daniel is committed to meticulously preparing compelling submissions that highlight your exceptional circumstances for the Minister’s consideration.
+Daniel is committed to meticulously preparing powerful submissions that prove your case meets the strict, objective criteria for the Minister’s consideration.
 He understands the gravity of these requests and provides dedicated, empathetic support.
 Daniel also offers legal assistance in Spanish.

 Request Your Free